Ann R. Howie

 Founder, Human-Animal Solutions, PLLC

-Ann is a state and nationally licensed clinical social worker (LICSW, ACSW) and a Certified Canine Fitness Trainer (CCFT) who is passionate about enhancing the well-being of dogs and their people.
+Ann is a state and nationally licensed clinical social worker (LICSW, ACSW), a Certified CARAT Assessor (CCA), and a Certified Canine Fitness Trainer (CCFT) who is passionate about enhancing the well-being of dogs and their people.

 Ann has worked as a mental-health therapist since 1987, and in nearly every position she has incorporated animals as therapeutic partners.
 She recognizes and lives the power of the human-animal bond, including honoring the overpowering grief that can result from the loss of animal companions.